jvdoorn/SpectrumAnalyzer/README.md

 This project is initially based on software I ([jvdoorn](https://github.com/jvdoorn)) wrote for an Experimental Physics course.
 It aims to provide everything you need for analyzing signals.
 It is able to generate, read and write signals.
 It analyzes signals using a discrete Fourier transform (provided by Numpy).
 It has built in functions to create eleborate Bode plots.

 ## Installing spectral
 Spectral can be installed using pip: `pip install git+https://github.com/jvdoorn/SpectrumAnalyzer.git`.
-You can upgrade your installation by running the command again.
-You can then import any functions or classes with `import spectral.something`.
+You can update your installation by running the command again.
+You can import any functions or classes with `import spectral.something`.

 ## Contributing
 You are welcome to contribute to spectral!
 Please fork the repository and create a PR!